solidusio/solidus_stripe/README.md

 Migrating from solidus_gateway
 ------------------------------

-If you were previously using `solidus_gateway` gem you could need some manual steps to have this new gem working.
+If you were previously using `solidus_gateway` gem you might need some manual steps to get this new gem working.

 It's important to know that both gems can live together and there is no need to remove `solidus_gateway` when installing this gem.